-The MUTTS cartoons have been published in sixteen compilation books in the U.S. and in numerous collections throughout the world.
+The MUTTS cartoons have been published in twenty-two compilation books in the U.S. and in numerous collections throughout the world.
 In 2003, fine art publisher Harry N. Abrams, Inc., published MUTTS: The Comic Art of Patrick McDonnell, a monograph on McDonnell's career.
 In 2007, The Best of MUTTS was released containing a decade of McDonnell's favorite strips along with insightful commentary.
 Available in 2008, Shelter Stories: Love.
 Guaranteed features his popular animal shelter-themed strips accompanied by real-life pet adoption stories submitted by readers worldwide.
 In 2009, McDonnell collaborated with The Power of Now author Eckhart Tolle to create Guardians of Being.

 In 2005, McDonnell embarked on a children's book career.
-His first children's book, which featured the MUTTS characters, The Gift of Nothing, quickly became a New York Times bestseller.
+His first children's book, which featured the MUTTS characters, The Gift of Nothing, quickly became a New York Timesbestseller.
 Art (2006), his second release, told the story of a boy named Art who makes art.
 His next release, Just Like Heaven (2006), heralding the joys of simple blessings, was hailed in a starred review by Kirkus as 'a meditation on the true nature of miracles'.
 In 2007.
 McDonnell again returned to the New York Times bestseller list with Hug Time, featuring a kitten named Jules who goes around the world hugging endangered species.
 Since then, he has produced two additional childrens books (South and Wag!, along with the 2012 Caldecott Honor winning Me, Jane, a biography about the young Jane Goodall., and The Monsters’ Monster.